antoniomdk/dotfiles/README.md

 ## Requirements

-I use Homebrew package manager that allows me to deal with dependencies easily.
+I use Homebrew package manager, which allows me to deal with dependencies easily.
 If you use it too, run **install.sh** script to install the required packages.

 If you use Linux or Homebrew isn't for you, follow the install instructions of each package to get everything working.
-In case that you don't want to use some tool, just don't install it, but make sure the aliases and other related files are changed.
+In case you don't want to use some tool, just don't install it, but make sure the aliases and other related files are changed.

 > Note: **Neovim requires FZF** for some IDE features so, you should install it.
 FZF can be replaced by Unite, CtrP or any similar plugin, but it is not supported out of the box.

-**Neovim** requires python2 and python3 support to work correctly so, make sure your system has both installed and run the following:
+**Neovim** requires python2 and python3 support to work correctly.
+Make sure your system has both Python versions installed and run the following:

 ```bash
 pip2 install neovim
 pip3 install neovim
 ```

 TODO

 ...